FAQ

 In addition, you may choose to outsource the services to an Etiscope integration partner to, for example, prepare the task demands libraries and commence the integration process, however we propose under this program that Etiscope will train existing staff to deliver the services to you across the various sites.

-Training includes both the use of the Etiscope system (sensors, app and dashboard) and the interpretation of the reports.
+Training includes both the use of the Etiscope system (sensors, app and dashboard) and the interpretation of the reports for most effective risk control and MSD injury prevention.